gsass/pretty.bike/content/packing_list.md

 - 1 camp mug
 - 1 cheapish gas stove + gas can, if you want tea/pourover in the morning
 - Tea/Coffee, if you want it
-- 2 full-size bidons or other hydration solution (see appendix)
+- 2 full-size bidons or other hydration solution (see FAQ if you want ✨opinions✨)
 - More emergency snacks

 **Tools**